The world is coming

 In 2020, the same age groups will be used to award individual winners World Champion status and the famous Rainbow Jersey, both male and female.
 This means there will be a male and female World Champion for ages 19-34, 35-39 and so on.

 Please note that the 2020 World Champs will be happening alongside RBC GranFondo Whistler – meaning you can still ride in the event without qualifying.

-As the 2020 UCI GranFondo World Championships will be run on the GranFondo (122km) course, cyclists must ride this course in 2019 to be eligible to qualify for the World Championships.
+Cyclists who ride in the 2019 RBC GranFondo are eligible to qualify for the 2020 World Championships.
 If you register in the GranFondo or St. Regis Cup categories, and finish in the top 20% of your age group, you will qualify for the 2020 UCI GranFondo World Championships.

 As the 2020 UCI GranFondo World Championships will be run on the GranFondo course, cyclists must ride this course in 2019 to be eligible to qualify for the World Championships.
 The eligible categories therefore are Gran Fondo and St. Regis Cup.